multi-vit/head-first-java/README.md

 - At runtime, a Java program is nothing more than objects "talking" to other objects
 - We are not talking about encapsulation until Chapter Four
 - We are using main to test drive code right now, that will also change in Chapter Three

+### Chapter Three - Know Your Variables: Primitives and References
+- Variables can store two types of things: **primitives** and **object references**
+- Variables must have a type and a name
+- Primitive types have a bit-depth - meaning maximum size.
+You must ensure the value can fit into the variable, otherwise you will get *spillage*
+-